Set up and verify SFTP with public key authentication on clients and servers

 Create private and public keys on the client

 Log in to the client.
-The private key and public key can also be created on the server side, but the private key is the client, and the public key will be the server will have it.
+Private and public keys can also be created on the server side, but the private key will be owned by the client and the public key by the server.
 Create on the client side.

 ssh-keygen -t rsa -f id_rsa

-If the key is successfully generated, it appears as follows, creating a public and private key in the folder: "id_rsa" is the private key and "id_rsa.pub" is the public key.
+If the key is successfully generated, it will appear as follows, and a public and private key will be created in the folder. "id_rsa" is the private key and "id_rsa.pub" is the public key.

 Place a public key on the server

 Log in to Windows with your SFTP account for the server.

 Note that only users with administrators or SFTP users should have access to this file.
 If other users have access, the SFTP connection will always fail.
 For example, if a permission has a group of Users or Everyone, it is NG.

 In this example, ".
 The access rights of the "ssh" folder are "Group:SYSTEM", "Group: Administrators", and "User: sftptest".
 If you cannot remove a permission, disable permission inheritance.

 Enable public key authentication on the server

 Open "Open" in the text editor sshd_config with administrator rights.

 To enable public key authentication, change it as follows: